 An active firefighter has broken the silence to denounce the precarious salary situation of the corps in Spain.
-With a base salary of barely 700 euros, these professionals say that the daily risk and responsibility of saving lives are not reflected in their paychecks.
+With a base salary of barely 700 euros, these professionals claim that the daily risk and responsibility of saving lives are not reflected in their paychecks.
 Overtime is poorly paid, resources are scarce, and many colleagues need a second job to make ends meet.
-This reality endangers both workers and the public.
+A reality that endangers both workers and citizens.

 The technological gap in Spanish fire stations 🔥

-While risk grows, investment in equipment and technology does not keep pace.
+While risk grows, investment in equipment and technology does not advance at the same pace.
 Many stations lack advanced simulation tools for training, updated communication systems, or drones for fire assessment.
-Staff shortages force longer shifts, increasing fatigue and human error.
+The shortage of personnel forces shifts to be extended, increasing fatigue and human error.
 Without a real modernization of technical and human resources, the safety margin shrinks.
 Technology could mitigate risks, but without a budget, it remains a pending issue.

 Putting out fires with a stoker's salary 💸